pace-neutrons/Euphonic/doc/source/dos.rst

 -------------------

 Adaptive broadening can also be enabled to get a more accurate DOS than with standard fixed width broadening.
-In this scheme each mode at each q-point is broadened individually with a specific width.
+There are two adaptive broadening methods available, the 'reference' and 'fast' methods.
+In the 'reference' scheme each mode at each q-point is broadened individually with a specific width.
 These mode widths are derived from the mode gradients, and the mode gradients can be  calculated at the same time as the phonon frequencies and eigenvectors, by passing ``return_mode_gradients=True`` to :py:meth:`ForceConstants.calculate_qpoint_phonon_modes <euphonic.force_constants.ForceConstants.calculate_qpoint_phonon_modes>` or
 :py:meth:`ForceConstants.calculate_qpoint_frequencies <euphonic.force_constants.ForceConstants.calculate_qpoint_frequencies>`.
 The mode widths can be estimated from the mode gradients using